RanvierMUD/ranviermud/docs/get_started.md

 To begin adding content you should first have an understanding of the [Project Structure](structure.md).
 After that all of the details of adding content can be seen in the [Bundles](extending/bundles.md) section.

-## Hotbooting
+## Testing your changes

-In general we, the developers of Ranvier, consider hotbooting to be a bad practice as it literally encourages working "on live".
+In general we, the developers of Ranvier, consider hotbooting to be a bad practice (with one exception listed below)  as it literally encourages working "on live".
 To this end we encourage the following workflow for making changes to your game once it goes live:

 * Create two checkouts of `ranviermud`: one you will use for development, and one you use for live.
 * In your development repo create a `dev` branch